MarkusLund/ml-workshop/README.md

 - Does the network take a long time to train?
 What about letting the loss function look at multiple traning examples simultainously?

+### Keras has it all

+Theres is a lot of nice features and functions in Keras.

+I would recommend taking a look at `keras.optimizers` or `keras.losses`.
+You could of course write your own loss function or optimizer, which would be a great exercise!

 ### Adjust the data

+Your data is everything.
 Adjusting and tweaking the data can improve the result as well as make it easier to use.

 Built-in functions which will be useful.

-- `.reshape()` Can be used on numpy matrices .
+- `.reshape()` Can be used to reshape numpy matrices. [(Link to docs)](https://docs.scipy.org/doc/numpy/reference/generated/numpy.reshape.html)
-- `.astype()` Can be used on numpy matrices .
+- `.astype('float32)` Can be used to change type of values in numpy matrices.
+(Hint: if python sees an integer divided by an integer, you will not recieve a decimal number.)
 - You will like this function -> `keras.utils.to_categorical`

 ### Visualization of the network/model